 There are a number of different types of partnerships recognised in English law, including Partnerships at will and Partnerships that fall under the Partnership Act 1890, but the most frequently created are Limited Liability Partnerships (“LLPs”).

 Usually a partnership will be governed by a Partnership Agreement/Deed which will set out the rights of the Partners (usually called Members).
-The Deed will govern the key provisions including the allocation of profits and the way in which any entitlement is calculated such as lockstep or performance related payments and the payment in of capital (partnerships are often funded to an extent by the capital payments made by Members)
+The Deed will govern the key provisions including the allocation of profits and the way in which any entitlement is calculated such as lockstep or performance related payments and the payment in of capital (partnerships are often funded to an extent by the capital payments made by Members).

-Many agreements contain an express obligation of good faith, and partnership law generally requires that Members act under a Code of Conduct that sets a higher standard than the normal employer/employee relationships, similar to the fiduciary duties of Directors.
+Partnership law generally requires that Members act under a Code of Conduct that sets a higher standard than the normal employer/employee relationships, similar to the fiduciary duties of Directors.
 The agreement will also address the rights of Members to call Members meetings, the rights of Members to leave (commonly referred to as retirement) or to be removed (on notice) or be expelled (without notice) and finally restrictive covenants governing Members’ rights to compete after they leave.

 As a starting point it is always necessary to consider the governing deed.
 If the provisions are clear they are seldom able to be challenged, unless they breach common law or statute, for instance by imposing an unreasonable restraint on ex-Members.
-Members do not have statutory protection against unfair dismissal, which is restricted to employees, but they have many of the protections that cover “workers” and they have full protection under the Equality Act (see Equality).
+Members do not have statutory protection against unfair dismissal, which is restricted to employees, but they have many of the protections that cover “workers” and they have full protection under the Equality Act (see Discrimination).